 On /r/mauritius there is an interesting albeit controversial discussion about racism in Mauritius.
 It is interesting that every participant thinks that some other community, presumably not their own, is racist.
 One says that the Chinese and Muslims suffer the most prejudice; another, that the Chinese are the most racist; yet another, that the Creoles and Muslims are the biggest victims of racism.
-The consensus then seems to be that Mauritians are racist generally.
+The consensus then seems to be that, generally, Mauritians are racist.

 However, someone rightly points out that it is not so much racism as it is communalism.
-Sadly this division is an effective formula for politicians to win votes and is therefore unlikely to be given up.
+Sadly this division is an effective formula for politicians to win votes and the abandonment of it is unlikely.

 I recently finished reading Thoughts of Marcus Antoninus Aurelius, a collection of Emperor Antoninus’s thoughts about Stoic principles.
 The format of the book is notable in that each ‘thought’ is written in short sentences, sometimes even in just one phrase but rarely more than a few paragraphs.
 I like the book because it shows a man at the head of a great Roman empire sharing in common with us such simple desires of being good, just, and content.

 Marcus Aurelius writes a lot about the importance of wisdom, justice, and humility in living well.
 He is also fixated with the inevitability of death and the finitude of everything; glory, he says, is a futile pursuit as nothing is permanent and we are soon forgotten in the progress of time.
 Little did he know that his thoughts would endure for 2000 years.

 Not Marcus Aurelius’s own words, but a commentary from the translator, nevertheless this passage is thought-provoking.

 Many men think that they are seeking happiness when they are only seeking the gratification of some particular passion, the strongest that they have.
 The end of a man is, as already explained, to live comformably to nature, and he will thus obtain happiness, tranquility of mind, and contentment.